rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 ---

-Location: Snellius xxx, Faculty of Science, Leiden University Date and time: Friday, 19 November 2021 from 17:00 to 00:00
+Location: Snellius xxx, Faculty of Science, Leiden University

+Date and time: Friday, 19 November 2021 from 17:00 to 00:00

 ## What is this about?
 Bla.

+## Who are eligible to participate?
+Participation is open to all members of the Leiden academic community, from BA/BSc students to professors.
+In fact, we encourage mixed-seniority teams and interdisciplinary teams to apply.